ow-mods/outerwildsmods.com/README.md

 ## What to do if the website is down?

 If you notice the website is down, please notify the admins in the [Outer Wilds Modding Discord](https://discord.gg/9vE5aHxcF9).
-In the meantime, you can use [this mirror hosted on Vercel](https://outerwildsmods-com.vercel.app/).
+In the meantime, you can use [staging.outerwildsmods.com](https://staging.outerwildsmods.com).
 If both of these are down, then God help us all.

 ## Development setup